haborite/ku1255-firmware-modifier/README.md

 |半角/全角|grave_accent_and_tilde|
 |かな カナ|LANG1|
 |英数|LANG2|

+# Create a custom firmware
+## With executable (works without Python)
+1. Download the released package (https://github.com/haborite/ku1255-firmware-keymap/releases/download/v0.1/modify_fw.zip) and unzip it.
+2. Download the latest firmware `tp_compact_usb_kb_with_trackpoint_fw.exe` from the Lenovo official website (https://support.lenovo.com/ca/en/solutions/pd026745).
+3. Move the downloaded `tp_compact_usb_kb_with_trackpoint_fw.exe` in the unzipped directory (the same directory as `modify_fw.py`).
+4. Modify `remaps.json` if you need.
+The default setting is just swapping `Fn` and `LeftControl`.
+5. Run `python modify_fw.exe`.
+Confirm that original firmware SHA256 is `7116a3819ee094857d21e4671cb6cf953d582372126f0f6728f6b2421eda7bd4`.
+6. Run the modified firmware exe.

+## With Python
+1. Install a Python interpreter if you do not have.
+2. Clone the repository and unzip it.
+3. Download the latest firmware `tp_compact_usb_kb_with_trackpoint_fw.exe` from the Lenovo official website (https://support.lenovo.com/ca/en/solutions/pd026745).
+4. Move the downloaded `tp_compact_usb_kb_with_trackpoint_fw.exe` in the unzipped directory (the same directory as `modify_fw.py`).
+5. Modify `remaps.json` if you need.
+The default setting is just swapping `Fn` and `LeftControl`.
+6. Run `python modify_fw.py`.
+Confirm that original firmware SHA256 is `7116a3819ee094857d21e4671cb6cf953d582372126f0f6728f6b2421eda7bd4`.
+7. Run the modified firmware exe.

 # Acknowledgements
 The firmware binary analysis methodology employed in this project is based on the discussion in the following thread, with particular acknowledgement to @federvieh's insightful comment: